djdt/dget/README.rst

     $ dget C12HD8N <path-to-ms-file.csv> --adduct "[M-H]-" --plot

-This will show the deconvloved deuteration spectra in red and the predicted adduct spectra in blue.
+This will show the de-convolved deuteration spectra in red and the predicted adduct spectra in blue.
 These spectra are scaled to fit the mass data so absolute heights will not be indicative of good fit.

 .. image:: https://github.com/djdt/djdt.github.io/raw/main/img/dget_c12hd8n.png